inside.ewu.edu

 Pre-requisites: permission of the instructor, department chair and college dean.

-A research study in lieu of a bound thesis conducted as partial fulfillment of a master's under the direction of a graduate committee.
+A research study conducted as partial fulfillment of a graduate degree in the School of Psychology under the direction of a graduate committee.

 PSYC 602.
 SCHOOL PSYCHOLOGY PORTFOLIO.
 1-6 Credits.